DeepRegNet/DeepReg/docs/joss_paper/paper.md

 # Acknowledgements

 This work is supported by the Wellcome/EPSRC Centre for Interventional and Surgical Sciences (203145Z/16/Z).
+Support was also from the Engineering and Physical Sciences Research Council (EPSRC) (NS/A000049/1) and Wellcome Trust (203148/Z/16/Z).
+TV is supported by a Medtronic / Royal Academy of Engineering Research Chair (RCSRF1819\7\34).

 # References
 <!-- This will be filled in by references in paper.bib -->